Yana people

-The Yana were a group of Native Americans indigenous to Northern California in the central Sierra Nevada, on the western side of the range.
+The Yana are a group of Native Americans indigenous to Northern California in the central Sierra Nevada, on the western side of the range.
 Their lands, prior to encroachment by white settlers, bordered the Pit and Feather Rivers.
 They were nearly destroyed during the California genocide in the latter half of the 19th century.
 Descendants of the Central and Southern Yana continue to live in California as members of Redding Rancheria.

 Etymology

 The Yana-speaking people comprise four groups: the North Yana, the Central Yana, the Southern Yana, and the Yahi, two of which - the Central and Southern - have living descendants.
 The noun stem Ya- means "person"; the noun suffix is -na in the northern Yana dialects and -hi [xi] in the southern dialects.

 History

 Anthropologist Alfred L. Kroeber put the 1770 population of the Yana at 1,500, and Sherburne F. Cook estimated their numbers at 1,900 and 1,850.
 Other estimates of the total Yana population before the Gold Rush exceed 3,000.
 They lived on wild game, salmon, fruit, acorns and roots.

 Their territory was approximately 2,400 square miles, or more than 6,000 km^{2}, and contained mountain streams, gorges, boulder-strewn hills, and lush meadows.
 Each group had relatively distinct boundaries, dialects and customs.

+Yana faced frequent massacres over the course of the California Genocide, which served to decimate their population.
+These included massacres at Cow Creek, Battle Creek, Millville, and Bear Creek.

+When ethnographer Jeremiah Curtin came to the Upper Sacramento Valley to interview local white and indigenous individuals, he noted that a primary reason for the massacres of the Yana people was money, as the Yana often had between $40-$60, which they had earned from working on the settlers' farms.
+An informant told Curtin that a man had shown a friend of his over $400 he'd stolen from Yana people who had been killed.